MicrosoftDocs/architecture-center/docs/example-scenario/data/data-warehouse.md

 * [Azure SQL Database](/azure/sql-database) is a general-purpose relational database managed service in Microsoft Azure that can provide data to a consolidated data warehouse.
 * [Cosmos DB](/azure/cosmos-db/) is a globally distributed, multi-model database service that can provide data to a consolidated data warehouse.
 * [Blob storage](/azure/storage/blobs) provides a staging area for the source data prior to loading it into SQL Data Warehouse.
 * [Data Factory](/azure/data-factory) orchestrates the transformation of staged data into a common structure in SQL Data Warehouse.
+Data Factory [uses Polybase when loading data into SQL Data Warehouse](/azure/data-factory/connector-azure-sql-data-warehouse#use-polybase-to-load-data-into-azure-sql-data-warehouse) to maximize throughput.
 * [SQL Data Warehouse](/azure/sql-data-warehouse) is a distributed system for performing analytics on large data.
 Its use of massive parallel processing (MPP) makes it suitable for running high-performance analytics.
 SQL Data Warehouse can use [PolyBase](/sql/relational-databases/polybase/polybase-guide) to rapidly load data from Blob storage.
 * [Analysis Services](/azure/analysis-services) provides a semantic model for your data and can increase system performance when analyzing your data.
 * [Power BI](/power-bi) Power BI is a suite of business analytics tools to analyze data and share insights.
 Power BI can query a semantic model stored in Analysis Services, or it can query SQL Data Warehouse directly.
-* [Azure Active Directory (Azure AD)](/azure/active-directory/) authenticates users who connect to the Analysis Services server through Power BI.
+* [Azure Active Directory (Azure AD)](/azure/active-directory) authenticates users who connect to the Analysis Services server through Power BI.
 Data Factory can also use Azure AD to authenticate to SQL Data Warehouse via a service principal or Managed Service Identity (MSI).

 ### Alternatives

 * This example demonstrates using an on-premises SQL Server database and an external dataset as the data sources to integrate via the pipeline.
 However, this architecture is suitable for loading a wide range of both relational and non-relational data sources.
 * Data Factory is designed for automating your data pipeline workflows.
-For jobs requiring high performance, considering [using Data Factory with Polybase](/azure/data-factory/connector-azure-sql-data-warehouse#use-polybase-to-load-data-into-azure-sql-data-warehouse).
-For one-time or on-demand jobs, you could also use available tools like SQL Server bulk copy (bcp) and AzCopy.
+For one-time or on-demand jobs, you can also use tools like SQL Server bulk copy (bcp) and AzCopy to copy data into Blob storage, then directly load the data into SQL Data Warehouse using Polybase.
 For a general comparison, see [Choosing a data pipeline orchestration technology in Azure](/azure/architecture/data-guide/technology-choices/pipeline-orchestration-data-movement).
 * If you are working with very large datasets, consider using [Data Lake Storage](/azure/storage/data-lake-storage/introduction), which provides limitless storage for analytics data.
 * An on-premises [SQL Server Parallel Data Warehouse](/sql/analytics-platform-system) appliance is another option for processing big data.
 However, the operating costs are often substantially lower using a managed cloud-based solution such as SQL Data Warehouse.
 * For comparisons of different relevant technology options, see the following: